rangle/redux-beacon/docs/targets/google-analytics.md

 } from 'redux-beacon/targets/google-analytics';
 ```

-Just specify the type when creating your event definition:
+To use them, just specify the event type in your event definition:

 ```js
 const pageView = {